-Obvion is a joint venture of Rabobank Group and ABP (the Dutch civil service pension fund).
-It is a provider of mortgages and several service products, including guarantees and bridging loans.
+Obvion is a joint venture between Rabobank Group and APG (a pension assets manager).
+It is a provider of mortgages and a number of service products, including guarantees and bridging loans.
 Obvion focuses exclusively on collaboration with independent brokers.
-Obvion is the largest mortgage lender in this field in the Netherlands.
-Rabobank Group has a 50% shareholding in Obvion and a voting share of 70%.
+Rabobank Group has a 50 per cent. shareholding in Obvion and a voting share of 70 per cent.